yannbf/ionic3-components/README.md

 **HOPEFULLY** you will like this repo and feel like contributing, so please if you can, contribute so we can have even more amazing content!

+## How do I use this in my project?

+If you find something useful for you, all you gotta do is extract the code related to that page/component/functionality and move it to your project.
+Most of the pages and components do not use global code/style so that it is easier to extract to your project.

 ## Setup